 Is low carb and keto safe during pregnancy?

 When Carolina Cartier discovered she was pregnant with twins this past March, she never questioned whether she would continue eating a ketogenic diet.
-The 31-year-old Seattle area woman had been plagued by metabolic issues literally all her life: precocious puberty at age 3; polycystic ovarian syndrome (PCOS) by age 14; weight gain of 320 lbs (145 kg) on her 6 foot (183 cm) frame and pre-diabetes by her 20s.
+The 31-year-old Seattle area woman had been plagued by metabolic issues literally all her life: precocious puberty; polycystic ovarian syndrome (PCOS) by age 14; weight gain of 320 lbs (145 kg) on her 6 foot (183 cm) frame and pre-diabetes by her 20s.

 Her PCOS caused her ovaries to be enlarged and covered in cysts.
 She was told she was infertile and likely never able to have children.

 In August 2014, aged 28, her health was so poor that she went on medical disability from her job as a financial analyst.
 That first month off, however, she discovered and adopted the ketogenic diet.
 Between summer 2014 and February 2017, she lost 120 lbs (54 kg), experienced her first ever natural menstrual period that gradually established into a regular 28-day cycle; her blood sugar normalized and her ovaries reduced to 3.5 cm (< 1.5 inches) size.
 Her long-standing depression lifted.
 While she lost two early pregnancies at the start of 2016, she knew she was getting healthier every day.
 Her positive pregnancy test in March 2017 was a happy surprise, as was the news soon after that she was carrying healthy twins.